 Lighting

-This section will go into how lighting data is rendered, not how it is calculated.
+This section will go into how lighting data is rendered and calculated.

 Face lighting